zhanruicai/zhanruicai.github.io/_pages/about.md

-I am currently a postdoctoral researcher in the [Department of Statistics and Data Science](http://stat.cmu.edu/), Carnegie Mellon University, supervised by Professor [Kathryn Roeder](http://www.stat.cmu.edu/~roeder/) and Professor [Jing Lei](http://www.stat.cmu.edu/~jinglei/index.shtml).
+I am a tenure track assistant professor in the [Department of Statistics](https://www.stat.iastate.edu/) at Iowa State University.

-I received my Ph.D. in May 2021 from the [Department of Statistics](https://science.psu.edu/stat) at Pennsylvania State University, advised by Professor [Runze Li](http://www.personal.psu.edu/ril4/).
-Prior to graduate school, I received my Bachelor in [Statistics](http://stat.ruc.edu.cn/) from [Renmin University of China](https://www.ruc.edu.cn/) in 2016.
+Previously, I spent one year as a postdoc researcher in the [Department of Statistics and Data Science](http://stat.cmu.edu/), Carnegie Mellon University, working with Professor [Kathryn Roeder](http://www.stat.cmu.edu/~roeder/) and Professor [Jing Lei](http://www.stat.cmu.edu/~jinglei/index.shtml).
+I received my Ph.D. in May 2021 from the [Department of Statistics](https://science.psu.edu/stat) at the Pennsylvania State University, advised by Professor [Runze Li](http://www.personal.psu.edu/ril4/).
+Before graduate school, I received my Bachelor in [Statistics](http://stat.ruc.edu.cn/) from [Renmin University of China](https://www.ruc.edu.cn/) in 2016.

 Here is my [CV](https://www.dropbox.com/s/bypkbt07jiavf7y/ZhanruiResume.pdf?dl=0).

-# Research Interests

-- High dimensional inference
-- Distribution-free inference
-- Machine learning
-- Causal discovery
-- Statistical genomics
+My current research focused on borrowing the power of advanced machine learning algorithms to traditional statistical problems.
+Related ML areas include neural network-based regression and classification and variational autoencoder.
+I am broadly interested in statistical applications in high dimensional data, distribution-free inference, etc. The ultimate goal of my research is to enhance the statistical understanding of real data.

+Please send your CV and most representative work by email if you are interested in working with me.

 # Awards

 - Institute of Mathematical Statistics (IMS) Hannan Graduate Student Travel Award.
 2020.

-- Award for Distingushed Performance on the Ph.D. qualifier exam.
+- Award for Distinguished Performance on the Ph.D. qualifier exam.
 Penn State.
 2017.

 - University Graduate Fellowship.
 Penn State.
 2016 - 2018.